shireenrao/UnitTesting/README.md

 in your PYTHONPATH.
 The other way of doing this would be by putting your package in your PYTHONPATH, which I don't like to do.
 Then you can run the tests from its own location.
 Test discovery does not work as far as I know.

+Like in Type2 you can use a makefile or a script to temporarily change the PYTHONPATH and execute the test cases.

+These work from outside the MyApp folder

+    % PYTHONPATH=MyApp python -m tests

+or

+    % PYTHONPATH=MyApp python -m tests.test_myapp

+or

+    % PYTHONPATH=MyApp python -m unittest discover

+or

+    % PYTHONPATH=MyApp nosetests